AppliedBioinformatics/runBNG/Manual.md

   •BioNano tools
   •BioNano scripts </pre>

-1) Before installing all needed dependencise, users may check their system first.
-Open the 'Terminal' and type, for example 'lsb_release -a' to check whether the system is satisfied.
+1) Before installing all needed dependencise, users may check their system and see if it is satisfied to run 'runBNG'.
+   Open the 'Terminal' and type, for example 'lsb_release -a' to check.

-   a) If the system is satisfied, users may go to runBNG directory and type 'chmod +x runBNG'
+   a) If the system is satisfied, users may 'cd' to 'runBNG directory' and type 'chmod +x runBNG'
     in the 'Terminal'.
-Once the executable permission is given to 'runBNG', type './runBNG'.
+Once the executable permission is given to 'runBNG', users may type './runBNG'.
     'runBNG' will check the system and tell which dependency needs to be set or installed.
     If there is no error raise, it means all dependencies are installed and set properly to run 'runBNG'.